nanovazquez/reactjs-training/exercise-4/README.md

 Of course, to understand the full power of this tool, we need to generate a few errors.

 1. Open the **src/Home/Home.tsx** file.
-1. In line 15, rename the `handleItemsClick` method to `handleItemsClicks`.
+1. In line 15, rename the `handleItemClick` method to `handleItemClicks`.
 Notice that an error is present in line 33.
 1. Now, execute `npm run lint`.
 You should see an error like the following:

     ![](./assets/images/lint-errors.png)